EffectOrientedProgramming/book/Chapters/06_Failure.md

 ```

 We can now create a new Effect that calls `getTemperature` and then `check`.
-The Effect System tracks all possible failures in a sequence of Effects.
+The Effect System tracks all failures that occur during a sequence of Effects:

 ```scala 3 mdoc:silent
 import zio.*